Skip to main content

 The upfront guarantee fee

 The upfront guarantee fee is paid by the borrower at closing.
 The SBA retains it from the loan proceeds.
-For fiscal year 2026, the fee schedule is published in SBA Information Notice 5000-878182, linked from the SBA 7(a) lender program page, and confirmed in SBA SOP 50 10 (Version 8, effective June 2025).
-Current tiers for FY2026:
+For fiscal year 2026, the fee schedule is published in SBA Information Notice 5000-878182 and codified in SBA SOP 50 10 §5.4 (Guarantee Fee Schedule), Version 8, effective June 1, 2025.
+Per Information Notice 5000-878182 (effective FY2026, October 1, 2025), current tiers for FY2026:

 Loan amountFee (% of guaranteed portion)